Haibhailie/ChildManager/docs/README.txt

 This application has been developed and tested on API24.
 On the Pixel 2, API24 AVD present on Android Studio.

-Upon building or execution, in case there is an error related to CropImage api, please click Sync Project with Gradle Files to syncyour project.
+After pulling, there may be an editor error inside EditChildActivity related to the statement "import com.theartofdev.edmodo.cropper.CropImage;"
+If that is the case, please go to File and click Invalidate Caches/Restart.